One of the most common questions among beginner runners preparing to run their first race is, “What should I eat before a race?”

 Breakfast cereal, such as Cheerios, Chex, Kix, or any relatively low-sugar, low-fiber option can be one of the best pre-race breakfasts.

-Add plant-based milk if you are sensitive at all to dairy.
-Sliced bananas, blueberries, peaches, or other berries make a good topping.
+If you are sensitive to dairy, add plant-based milk.
+Sliced bananas, blueberries, peaches, or other berries make good toppings.
 You can also sprinkle a few nuts on top.

-For longer races, energy-dense cereals like Grape Nuts, granola, or muesli are great options.
+Energy-dense cereals like Grape Nuts, granola, or muesli are great options for longer races.

 #5: Waffles

-Whole-grain waffles topped with a little syrup, honey, jam, or nut butter provide plenty of complex carbohydrates.
+Waffles topped with a bit of syrup, honey, jam, or nut butter provide plenty of carbohydrates.

 You can even eat them dry or put two together with nut butter and honey in between and eat it on the go while you drive to the race.